cornernote/yii-email-module/README.md

 			// set this to false in production to improve performance 'autoCreateTables' => true,

+			// path to YiiStrap
-			// this is only required if you do not want YiiStrap in your app config
+			// only required if you do not want YiiStrap in your app config, for example, if you are running YiiBooster
-			// for example, if you are running YiiBooster 'yiiStrapPath' => '/path/to/yiistrap',
+			// only required if you did not install using composer 'yiiStrapPath' => '/path/to/vendor/crisu83/yiistrap',
 		),
 	),
 );